bechedeuff/paleo_analyzer/README.md

 Sebastian Krieger and Nabil Freij.
 PyCWT: wavelet spectral analysis in Python.
 V. 0.4.0-beta.
 Python.
 2023. https://github.com/regeirk/pycwt.
 ```

+**Citation Lead-Lag**

+The lead-lag analysis implementation was inspired: https://github.com/philipperemy/lead-lag

 ###

 ## License

 This project is open source.
-Feel free to modify and distribute according to your needs.
+Feel free to modify and utilize according to your needs.